JemmyKuria/Phase_3_project/README.md

 Applied hyperparameter tuning to improve each model, and the ROC curve comparison confirmed that Logistic Regression had the best balance between detecting strokes and minimizing false negatives.

-Overall, this project shows how important it is to look beyond accuracy—especially when dealing with imbalanced medical datasets—and focus on the metrics that really matter for the problem at hand
+Overall, this project shows how important it is to look beyond accuracy,especially when dealing with imbalanced medical datasets,and focus on the metrics that really matter for the problem at hand